intelliseq/polygenic/README.md

 Proprietary (contact@intelliseq.pl)

 ## Updates
+### 2.2.15
+- UPDATE: updated parsing for new version of pan biobankuk
 ### 2.2.14
 - FEATURE: added module for ldproxy imputing
 - FEATURE: added option for merging output as an array instead of dictionary in pgs-compute